togatoga/screwsat/README.md

 A very simple CDCL(Conflict-Driven-Clause-Learning) SAT Solver in `Rust`.
 The line of `solver` is around `300` lines.
 I wrote it very simple to help people(including me) understating the inside of SAT Solver.
-The performance of `screwsat` isn't good enough.
+The performance of `screwsat` isn't as good as other mordern sat solvers.
 You can easily understand the inside of SAT Solver(I hope).

 ## How to use